Skip to main content

 Overview

 Reducto provides bounding box citations so you can trace extracted data back to its original source inside a document.
+This feature is especially important for compliance, debugging, and trust in industries that need data grounded in real evidence.

 Why use citations?